consilience/laravel-extended-logging/README.md

     ],
 ```

-A shortened version of the config entry, to go into the `channels` section of `config/logging.php`:
+A more compact version of the config entry, to go into the `channels` section of `config/logging.php`:

 ```php
 use Monolog\Handler\StreamHandler; // Most likely already present.